Executive Leadership Team

 Michael Phillips has served as Chief Legal Officer for MetroHealth since September 2012.

-He is a partner with Calfee, Halter & Griswold LLP, where he serves as co-chair of the Health Care and Life Sciences group.
-He has worked with a wide range of health care clients and his principal practice areas are counseling on health care regulatory matters and representing public hospitals.
+He previously was a partner with Calfee, Halter & Griswold LLP, where he served as co-chair of the Health Care and Life Sciences group.
+He has worked with a wide range of health care clients and his principal practice areas are counseling on health care regulatory matters, nonprofit governance issues and representing public hospitals.
 He is a member of the American Bar Association's Health Law, Business Law and Tax Sections and is an active member of the American Health Lawyers Association.

 Phillips received his juris doctor degree from the Marshall-Wythe School of Law at the College of William and Mary, and his bachelor's degree from the University of Virginia.

 In this role, Platten is responsible for community and economic development, the Office of Patient Experience, the School Health Program, Public Safety, the Community Trauma Institute and the Office of Policy Management and municipal contracting.

-Platten joined MetroHealth in the summer of 2016, serving as Assistant to the CEO for Special Projects, and was named Associate Chief of Staff in the fall of 2017, and named Chief of staff in January 2018.
+Platten joined MetroHealth in the summer of 2016, serving as Assistant to the CEO for Special Projects, was named Associate Chief of Staff in the fall of 2017, and named Chief of staff in January 2018.
 Prior to joining MetroHealth, Platten worked as Chief of Staff for the Cuyahoga County Prosecutor’s Office, where she was responsible for operational and policy management and acted as senior advisor to the county prosecutor.
 Additional experience includes serving as the Director of the Cuyahoga County Board of Elections from 2007 to 2012, and as Administrator, Administrative Services Division of the Board of Elections from March 2004 to March 2007.